jas-HANS/questions-and-answers/README.md

 # Questions and Answers API

+All pathways routed using Express.js
+Build this project using the following scripts: "npm run build" will start Webpack "npm start" will boot up the server

-### List Questions
+### List Questions and Answers

 `GET /qa/:product_id`
-Retrieves a list of questions for a particular product.
+Retrieves a list of questions for a particular product given the product ID.
 This list *does not* include any reported questions.

 Parameters